neondatabase/website/content/docs/guides/read-replica-adhoc-queries.md

 - You can add a fully functional read replica in seconds.
 - There's no additional storage cost or data replication, as the replica uses the same storage as your primary compute.
-- The read replica compute automatically scales to zero based on your [autosuspend](/docs/introduction/auto-suspend) settings, so you're only billed for the compute used while you run your ad-hoc query.
+- The read replica compute automatically scales to zero based on your [autosuspend](/docs/introduction/auto-suspend) settings.
 By default, a compute suspends due to inactivity after 5 minutes of inactivity.
-- You can remove a read replica as quickly as you created it or just leave it for the next time you need to run an ad-hoc query.
+- You can remove a read replica as quickly as you created it or just leave it for next time.
 The compute will remain suspended until you run your next query.

 ## What is an ad-hoc query?

 An ad-hoc query is an impromptu query used to retrieve specific data from your database.
 These queries are not part of routine reporting or pre-written scripts; they are created on the fly to answer immediate questions or perform temporary analysis.
-For example, if you want to quickly calculate the total sales for a product over the last month, you might write a simple SQL query like this:
+For example, if you want to quickly calculate the total sales for a product over the last month, you might write an SQL query like this:

 ```sql
 SELECT product_id, SUM(sale_amount)